 Typically, you can obtain a professional certificate from a technical school or your local community college.
 In some schools, an associate degree or bachelor’s degree program may be offered; however, although rare, you can also find programs offered through an online format.
 Most programs can take between six months and two years to complete, as you may find programs that will allow you to work at your own pace and some that will require specific deadlines.
 You may choose which type works for you best.

 To begin, you must have a high school diploma.
-If you’re thinking ahead, there are a few classes in high school that will help you in a HVAC-R career, such as, computer science, physics and chemistry.
-If you attend a vocational type school, they may offer shop classes that cover mechanical drawing, blueprint reading, electronics and technical mathematics.
+If you’re thinking ahead, there are a few classes in high school that will help you in an HVAC-R career, such as computer science, physics, and chemistry.
+If you attend a vocational type school, they may offer shop classes that cover mechanical drawing, blueprint reading, electronics, and technical mathematics.

 You may or may not need to have a state license to work as a HVAC Technician.
 It will depend on your state’s requirements.
 If you do, you may be required to show proof of your training and have at least two to five years of on-the-job work experience.
 If your employer requires you to be certified in a particular skill, there are some organizations that offer testing in specific areas.
 And, as always, additional voluntary certification testing can improve your employment opportunities.

 If you are interested in pursuing this career field, you may want to check our choices for the best Online Schools for HVAC-R Tech Programs.